 The Residence Hall Association (RHA) is the resident-run governing body for the apartments and residence halls.
 It is the parent organization for the individual hall and community councils.
 As the voice of our residents, RHA is dedicated to working with Housing and Residential Life to provide leadership for improving the on-campus experience for all campus residents.

 RHA is responsible for a number of events and initiatives within campus housing.
 Some responsibilities include:

 - Hosting Town Hall meetings with Housing and Dining leadership

 - Reviewing housing policies and making suggestions for changes

 - Providing residents with community outreach opportunities

-Each council has an executive board that residents can run for and be voted on too.
-In addition, each council has student representatives that represent their particular floor and who help to coordinate programs and serve on committees.
+Each council has an executive board that residents can run for and be voted onto.
+In addition, each council has student representatives that represent their particular floor, who help to coordinate programs and serve on committees.
 Information about how to run for a particular position will be available within the first two weeks of classes.

 Some of the events organized by the Hall Council have included:

 - Intramural teams, competitions, and cheering sections for sporting events